Kolmo-Construction/HomeBitesCatering/replit.md

 The platform supports complex menu configurations with dietary preferences, pricing tiers, and package-based selections.
 It includes a multi-step inquiry form that adapts based on customer choices, comprehensive menu management with nutritional metadata, and a flexible form builder for creating custom questionnaires.

+**Email Intake:** The system receives customer inquiry emails via Google Apps Script (GAS), which sends email data to `/api/gas-email-intake`.
+Emails are automatically converted into raw leads with AI-powered analysis and communication tracking.

 ## User Preferences

 Preferred communication style: Simple, everyday language.